Infosecdecompress/Security_Interview_Questions/Categories/ThreatModeling.md

 # Threat Modeling

+### How does threat modeling work?

+Identify

+* Potential threat

+* Potential occurrence

+* Concern Priority

+* Means to eradicate or mitigate threat

+Categorized

+Analyze

 ### What is STRIDE?

 - Spoofing : using someone else's credentials to gain access to otherwise inaccessible assets